 Our business is subject to regulation by various federal, state, local and foreign governmental agencies, including agencies responsible for monitoring and enforcing laws and regulations relating to privacy, data protection and cybersecurity, employment and labor laws, workplace safety, product safety, environmental laws, consumer protection laws, anti-bribery laws, import and export controls, federal securities laws and tax laws and regulations.
+In addition, emerging tools and technologies we utilize in providing our products, like artificial intelligence and machine learning, may also become subject to regulation under new laws or new applications of existing laws.
 In certain jurisdictions, these regulatory requirements may be more stringent than in the United States.
 These laws and regulations impose added costs on our business.
 Noncompliance with applicable regulations or requirements could subject us to:

-- investigations, enforcement actions and sanctions; - · mandatory changes to our cloud platform; - · disgorgement of profits, fines and damages; - civil and criminal penalties or injunctions; - · claims for damages by our customers or channel partners; - termination of contracts; - loss of intellectual property rights; and - temporary or permanent debarment from sales to government organizations.
+- investigations, enforcement actions and sanctions; - mandatory changes to our cloud platform; - disgorgement of profits, fines and damages; - civil and criminal penalties or injunctions; - claims for damages by our customers or channel partners; - termination of contracts; - loss of intellectual property rights; and - temporary or permanent debarment from sales to government organizations.